mijnverbruik/dsmr/README.md

 Special cases are handled directly in the parser:
 - **MBus devices**: Fields with wildcards (e.g., `0-*:24.1.0`) are grouped by channel
 - **Power failures log**: Nested structure with variable-length event lists
+- **Unknown OBIS codes**: Unrecognized codes are tagged and collected in `unknown_fields` rather than causing parse failures

 The final `DSMR.Parser` module coordinates both stages and constructs the final struct with proper type conversions (Decimal, NaiveDateTime, etc.).